Hartlepool United terminate contract of John Hughes

 Hartlepool said in a statement on their website: "The club would like to thank John for all his efforts to try and secure League One status."

 It added: "We wish him all the very best for the future."

-His arrival came after a disastrous start to the season under Neale Cooper, which resulted in the former Ross County and Gillingham boss resigning in October after a run of 12 games without a win.
+His arrival came after a disastrous start to the season under Neale Cooper, after a run of 12 games without a win.

-It took Barron, and then former Hibs and Falkirk boss Hughes another 10 games to end that streak with a Boxing Day victory at Sheffield United, but despite a seven-match run from late January that earned the Scot the manager of the month award, Pool failed to pull clear of the bottom four and were eventually sunk by Oldham's win against Yeovil on 16 April.
+It took Barron, and then former Hibs and Falkirk boss Hughes another 10 games to end that streak but despite a seven-match run from late January that earned the Scot the manager of the month award, Pool failed to pull clear of the bottom four and were eventually sunk by Oldham's win against Yeovil on 16 April.